 Latest GLP-1 research

-Recent-era trials and findings across the GLP-1 class: SELECT, SURMOUNT, TRIUMPH, FLOW, REDEFINE, STEP-HFpEF.
+A roundup of recent-era trials and findings across the GLP-1 class, SELECT, SURMOUNT, TRIUMPH, FLOW, REDEFINE, STEP-HFpEF, and what they mean for prescribing and use in 2026.

 Randomized 17,604 adults with established cardiovascular disease, overweight/obesity, and no diabetes to semaglutide 2.4 mg weekly vs placebo.
 Primary endpoint: composite of cardiovascular death, nonfatal MI, or nonfatal stroke.
 Result: HR 0.80 (20% relative reduction) for MACE at ~3.3 years median follow-up.
 This was the first large trial to demonstrate cardiovascular benefit of a GLP-1 in a primary obesity indication, independent of diabetes.